SurenBono/cc/README.md

 .. after accumulated enough VRSC (~5) tested swapping to LTC where i successfully transferred to my government verified exchange in my country Luno Malaysia ... later transfered it to Bybit Exchange for 1% APR staking reward .. at least it grows .. let's see its progression after ~ 5 years ... it's not for a Lambo..like right now !
 ** dont move it a lot ..there are fees involved

-Komodo Wallet internal Swap ..
+Komodo Wallet internal Swap .. ( aka ..
+Atomic Swap )

 ![](pic/Komodo_Wallet_Internal_DEX_SWAP.jpg)